-The jury of The Power of the Arts is comprised of prominent figures from arts and culture who have an internationally recognized high level of professional expertise and likewise stand for the diversity of our society.
+The jury of The Power of the Arts is comprised of prominent figures from arts and culture who bear internationally recognized professional expertise and likewise stand for the diversity of our society.
 The jury is appointed anew each year by the sponsor of the initiative The Power of the Arts, Philip Morris GmbH.
 Information about the jury members can be found on the website.
 Most of jury members have been on the jury since the first call for entries.
-While changes in the line-up are possible, there is an aim to further develop the award in terms of content and quality through continuous discourse.
+While there can be changed in the line-up are possible, there is an intention to further develop the award in terms of content and quality along a continued discourse.
 The jury strives for the highest level of professionalism, esteem, and respect in the selection process for and the debate over the awardee projects.

 The following steps need to be taken to apply to The Power of the Arts:

-The application deadline is midnight (12:00 am) on 31 May 2022.
+The application deadline is midnight (12:00am) on 30 June 2023.

 Confirmation of your application is sent automatically.
 If you haven’t received it yet, then please first check whether you entered your email address correctly, and also be sure to check your spam folder.
-If you still can’t find an email, then please contact the Project Office at firstname.lastname@example.org or over the phone at +49 (0) 30 53 00 29 45.
+If you still can’t find an email, then please contact the Support Office at email@example.com or over the phone at +49 (0) 30 53 00 29 45.

 It is important to us that you use the awardee logo of The Power of the Arts, which makes reference to the sponsor, Philip Morris GmbH, on your website and when information about the winning project is published.